Ladoli/PHPProject/README.md

 Tentative project work distribution:

 Emi -> SASS exploration and using SASS in the project.

 Angelo -> Grid CSS in the project

 Angelo -> Page logic

-Colton -> CRUD operations on object
+Colton -> CRUD operations on objects

+Ignore -> PDO, Config